-This one is for the guys who want inspiration on how to wear the ever versatile bomber jacket.
+This editorial is for the guys who want styling inspiration on how to wear a bomber jacket.

-Take a look at and get inspired by these 5 different ways to rock a bomber jacket.
+Take a look at and get inspired on how to wear a bomber jacket, the perfect piece for spring or fall season.

 WHY IT WORKS: